Laconia Bike Week FAQ

-A: This year’s rally is the 94th Anniversary and will be held from June 10th-18th, 2017.
+A: This year’s rally is the 99th Anniversary and will be held from June 11th – 19th, 2022.
 The Rally encompasses the 2nd and 3rd FULL weekends in June.
 When June 1st falls on a Sunday, which only rarely happens, the rally dates are pushed back and will begin on Father’s Day Weekend.
 The next time June 1st falls on a Sunday is 2025, which means the dates will June 14th-22nd and Father’s Day, which is always the 3rd Sunday in June, will be held on June 15th of that year.

 Q: When was the first year of the Rally?

 A: Laconia Motorcycle Week began as a gypsy tour in 1916 and sanctioned racing events officially began in 1938.
-The rally is not considered an “Annual” event because it was not held for 7 times due to national/world events such as the Great Depression, WWII, etc. This is the reason we are only at the 94th anniversary and why some people mistakenly believe the Rally began in 1923.
-A great resource for photographic history of the Rally can be found with the book, Images of America: Laconia Motorcycle Week, available for purchase here: http://laconiamcweek.com/rally-store/
+The rally is not considered an “Annual” event because it was not held for 7 times due to national/world events such as the Great Depression, WWII, etc. This is the reason we are only at the 96th anniversary and why some people mistakenly believe the Rally began in 1923.
+In 2017, the American Motorcyclist Association officially recognized Laconia Motorcycle Week as the oldest national gypsy tour in the country.
+A great resource for photographic history of the Rally can be found with the book, Images of America: Laconia Motorcycle Week, available for purchase here: https://laconiamcweek.com/rally-store/